 Research

-Since September 2025, Prof. Hu is collaborating with Prof. Muhammad Azam, and Prof. Somang Nam on creating an XR-based machine learning visualization system with Harris Adedeji.
+From September 2025 until March 2026, Prof. Hu is collaborating with Prof. Muhammad Azam, and Prof. Somang Nam on creating an XR-based machine learning visualization system with Harris Adedeji.
 From May 2025 until August 2025, he was working with Prof. Azam and Meet Shekhada on a similar project.

 Current Algoma University Students